calacademy-research/assembly_etc/categories/telomeres/README.md

 The overview output calls telomeres as TOP, TOP_near, MIDDLE, BOTTOM_near, BOTTOM.
 This call is placed into several other outputs so it is useful to have the overview file created.
 This is done by assembly and scaffolding scripts.
-The call is included in the scaflens file discussed in anoterh category.
+The telomere calls are included in the scaflens file discussed in another category.

 **METHOD OVERVIEW**

+The quality of HiFi reads makes it possible to look for the telomere signature without tolerating noise in the sequence itself.